Darkness Divided: Chronicles and Written in Blood (2012–2015)

-Departure of Chris Mora, Induction of Hayden Allen, self titled album, The End of It All EP and breakup (2015–2018)
+Departure of Chris Mora, Induction of Hayden Allen, self titled album, The End of It All EP, breakup and reunion (2015–present)

 On November 11, 2015, guitarist Chris Mora put out an announcement on the band's Facebook page.

 Hey guys this is Chris.
 I'd like to introduce you to the new Darkness Divided lineup.
 The band has been a huge part of my life since I was 14 years old but now I'm sharing with you that I decided to step down earlier this year.

 I've had the time of my life writing and producing the band's 2nd record over the past few months.
 It's the fruit of a lot of hard work, lessons learned, and growth from these four guys in this picture.
 You'll notice that with this change, they've brought Hayden Allen into the scheme of things.
 He's an insanely talented drummer and a great dude you will be stoked to eat Denny's with out there on tour.

 DD is stronger than ever before and I'm happy to have been a part of the process.
 I love these boys with my whole heart and I owe it to them for them keeping me together over the past few years.
 I'd like to thank all of the great people I met while in the band who dug what we were doing enough to support us in the countless ways that you did.
 The new record is going to blow your mind.